influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/countstr.md

 title: strings.countStr() function
 description: >
-  The strings.countStr() function counts the number of non-overlapping instances one string appears in another string.
+  The strings.countStr() function counts the number of non-overlapping instances of a substring appears in a string.
 menu:
   v2_0_ref:
     name: strings.countStr